INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

 Note that if you want KWICs or snippets that include annotations without a forward index (as well the rest of the original XML), you can switch to using the original XML to generate KWICs and snippets, at the cost of speed.
 To do this, pass `usecontent=orig` to BlackLab Server, or call `Hits.settings().setConcordanceType(ConcordanceType.CONTENT_STORE)`

 ## How to extend existing formats

+> **NOTE: NOT RECOMMENDED!** <br/>
+> We advise against using this feature, and it may be deprecated in the near future.
+Instead, simply copy the format file and make the changes you need

 It is possible to extend an existing format.
 This is done by specifying the "baseFormat" setting at the top-level.
 You should set it to the name of the format you wish to extend.